 Black Tank Flushing

-After certain periods of time your tank will be full of excess toilet paper and other substance that struggles to empty out with the regular dumping.
+After certain periods of time, your tank will be full of excess toilet paper and other substances that struggle to empty out with the regular dumping.
 This will necessitate the occasional black tank flushing.
-This is most important when you are trying to
+This is very important when you are trying to winterize your RV!

 How Long Can I Go Between Filling Up and Dumping My Tanks?